Jethro Is Now the Last Living "Beverly Hillbillies" Cast Member at 85

 During the 1970s, Baer wrote, directed, and produced the movie The Wild McCullochs, directed and produced Ode to Billy Joe, and wrote and produced Macon County Line.
 He also acted in Macon County Line and The Wild McCullochs.

 In another career move, Baer got licensing rights to The Beverly Hillbillies in an attempt to make a variety of show-themed products.
 He was able to launch Beverly Hillbillies slot machines and tried to open a Beverly Hillbillies-themed casino, which didn't prove successful.
-The Los Angeles Times reported in 2002 that he also hoped to manufacture products such as baked good and soap.
+The Los Angeles Times reported in 2002 that he also hoped to manufacture products such as baked goods and soap.

 For more celebrity news delivered right to your inbox, sign up for our daily newsletter.